micahpearlman/MonkVG/README.md

 ## Whats New

+- (11/11/2024) Added Python Bindings.
+See `examples/python_opengl.py` for an example.
 - (10/22/2024) Added Vulkan 1.1 backend.
 - (9/6/2024) Complete refactor of the code base.
 Currently only OpenGL 3.3 backend is supported.
 - (2/17/2022) CMake build support and GLFW example.